 The frosting for this ever-popular red velvet cake recipe is very different from most other cream cheese frostings because it’s lightened with mascarpone and whipped cream.
 If you prefer a sturdier frosting, simply omit the whipped cream.
 [Editor’s Note: The frosting on this cake isn’t the only thing folks are waxing poetic about.
 It’s sheer red velvet voluptuousness through and through.]–Bea Vo

-We’re not so into artificial coloring.
-We’re not trying to pass judgment or incite ire, mind you.
-We’re simply saying that if you’d prefer not to use an artificial tint yet still want to have your red velvet creation with artificial tint, there’s an increasing array of natural food colorings nowadays.
-They still lend a rich hue, they just eschew multisyllabic ingredients and frighteningly numbered names like Red No. 40.
+We’re not really into artificial coloring.
+We’re also not passing judgment or inciting ire, mind you.
+We’re simply saying that if you’d prefer not to use an artificial tint yet still want to have your red velvet cake and eat it, too, there’s an increasing array of natural food colorings nowadays at natural food stores as well as online.
+They’re all minus the multisyllabic ingredients and frighteningly numbered names like Red No. 40.
 Some of the ones we’ve encountered most frequently are India Tree and Watkins brand.
 Don’t worry, you’ll still be seeing red when you slice into this cake.

 - Butter for the pan

 - 1 1/4 cups superfine sugar, (or just blitz granulated sugar in a blender until finely ground but not powdery)